AbbosMaxmasoliyev/vercelforbaza/README.md

-# Elstar React Admin Template
+# assos-adminka-next
+This is repo for Assos adminka